eric15342335/comp2113-engg1340-group-project/README.md

 ## In-code documentation

-We take documentation seriously.
+We take documentation _seriously_.
 In our code, we use `JavaDoc` as the format to write our comments.
-This allow us to integrate with third-party documentation auto-generate tools like `doxygen`.
+This allow us to integrate with third-party documentation auto-generate tools like [`doxygen`](https://www.doxygen.nl/).

-If you haven't noticed why we have so many hyperlinks in this [README.md](./README.md) file, click [here](https://eric15342335.github.io/comp2113-engg1340-group-project/) to know what the links are pointing to!
+If you haven't noticed that why we have so many hyperlinks in this [README.md](./README.md) file, click [here](https://eric15342335.github.io/comp2113-engg1340-group-project/) to know what the links are pointing to!

 # Credits